 Agile method is just starting to get more popular in the AEC industry.
 For some, it seems unusual since it does not conform to the traditional organization of architecture & construction projects.
 However, things change quickly that even big industrial groups like Renault have utilized this method in their projects.
 Although it is now a pretty common approach in software development, this has not always been the case.
 The advancement of the agile method took time to develop even in the IT industry.

-But what are the benefits of agile methods?
-Hopefully, the infographic below can help explain the advantages of making the paradigm shift from the AEC traditional work organization.
+But what are the benefits of agile methods in AEC?
+Hopefully, the infographic below can help explain the advantages of making the paradigm shift from the traditional work organization.

 12 principles of agile method

 Agile methods have been used in many fields outside of the software industry.

 To quickly understand the paradigm shift that agile method brings, let’s analyze the infographic, The 12 Agile Principles.

 - Satisfy the customer – The ultimate goal of any project is to keep the customer happy and satisfied.
 The agile method ensures that results are delivered not only early on but regularly throughout the project.

 - Welcome change – Sometimes, the client’s requirements change just as you have begun, but sometimes a new stipulation has been brought in late into the project.
 Fortunately, the agile method is designed to accommodate such changes anytime in the project’s implementation.

 - Deliver frequently – Project stakeholders can provide feedback with frequent deliverables and the project team can come up with a more refined product as a result of these frequent reviews.

 - Work together – Open communication and rapport can be established if everyone involved work together frequently, preferably on a daily basis.

 - Trust and support – A motivated team is one that is provided with a healthy working environment and has been trusted to get the job done effectively and efficiently.